veritone/aiwarejs-vanilla-boilerplate/README.md

 ## Using Events

 To communicate with aiware.js, subscribe to events.
-To do that, simply call the `on` method on with the event name you need.
-The second callback will be fired whenever the event is fired.
+To do that, simply call the `on` method with the event name you need.
+The second callback will be called whenever an event is fired.
 Visit [here]() for more about the events.

 ```js